Low-maintenance & No-clog Gutters Comparison Page

 In my experience even window screen has a far too tight a weave for use as a gutter screen for any practical use.
 This 'membrane' was insane.
 If they had used an actual pure copper mesh, it at least would not have mildewed so badly.
 But there is no excuse for the use of such a tight weave screen.
 I assume the roofer had used only their parts?
 It seems consistent with what they report on their web site.

 Those brackets are standard strength hidden hangers.
-The roofer was suppose to remove all the nail spikes and use the hidden hangers to remount the gutters, but he clearly did not follow the instructions and just put the hangers in the gutter loosely.
+The roofer was suppose to remove all the nail spikes and use the hidden hangers to remount the gutters, but he clearly did not follow the instructions and just put the hangers in the gutter loose.

 Need less to say, this will make for an interesting report on our web site.